 </div>

-In this advanced example, we added a{% if prev.Thumb %}The judgment, ensure that the image is displayed only when the article has a thumbnail.altThe setting of properties is also very important for SEO and accessibility.
-You can also adjust as needed,prevandnextAccess other fields in a variable, for exampleDescription(Abstract of the article),Views(Views) orCreatedTime(Publish time) and so on.
+In this advanced example, we added a{% if prev.Thumb %}The judgment ensures that the image is displayed only when the article has a thumbnail.altThe setting of the property is also very important for SEO and accessibility.
+You can also, as needed,prevandnextAccess other fields within a variable, for exampleDescription(Article summary),Views(Views) orCreatedTime(Publish time) etc.

 Where should the code be placed?

-These template codes are usually placed in the template of your article detail page.
+These template codes are usually placed in your article detail page template.
 Depending on your template design, it may be:

-In the Anqi CMS, the template file of the article detail page is usually named{模型table}/detail.html(For example}]}article/detail.htmlorproduct/detail.html).
-You just need to open the corresponding template file, paste the above code in the appropriate location, and then save it.
+In Anqi CMS, the template file of the article detail page is usually named.{模型table}/detail.html(For example)article/detail.htmlorproduct/detail.html).
+Just open the corresponding template file, paste the above code in the appropriate position, and then save it.

-• Uniformity:Maintain consistency in the design of the navigation area throughout the entire website, which helps enhance the overall user experience.
+- Uniformity:Maintain the consistency of the navigation area design throughout the website, which helps to improve the overall user experience.

-Through these simple and practical template tags, you can easily build a high-efficiency and user-friendly article navigation feature in the Anqi CMS, further enhancing the value of your website.
+By using these simple and practical template tags, you can easily build a highly efficient and user-friendly article navigation function in AnQi CMS, which will further enhance the value of your website.

-Q1: If my article does not have a previous or next article, what will be displayed?A1: As shown in the example code in the article, we recommend that you use{% if prev %}or{% if next %}To determine whether the previous or next article exists.
+Q1: What will be displayed if my article does not have a previous or next article?A1: As shown in the example code in the article, we recommend that you use{% if prev %}or{% if next %}To determine whether the previous or next article exists.